 As far as German Shepherds are concerned, with their higher energy levels and different caloric requirements, there are general guidelines you should follow with the foods that you choose to feed them.

-A AFCO recommends that dog foods for large breed dogs, like your GSD, contain between 30% to 40%, with a minimum of 22% high-quality protein.
-Notice the key term there, high quality.
-That means protein from actual meat based sources, not the animal byproducts, low quality expired meat from grocery stores or meat that isn’t fit for human consumption.
+A AFCO recommends that dog foods for large breed dogs, like your GSD, contain between 30% and 40% protein with a minimum of 22% high-quality protein.
+Notice the key term there: high quality.
+That means protein from actual meat-based sources, not animal byproducts, low-quality expired meat from grocery stores, or meat that isn’t fit for human consumption.

 Fats, Animal Proteins, And Carbohydrates

-Carbohydrate sources are among the most debated ingredient in your dog’s food, mainly because they can come from so many different sources.
-One fact remains, though, that German Shepherds need between 5% to 8% carbohydrates from their diet.
+ingredients Carbohydrate sources are among the most debated ingredients in your dog’s food, mainly because they can come from so many different sources.
+One fact remains, though: German Shepherds need between 5% and 8% carbohydrates in their diet.

-The biggest debated aspect of carbohydrates is based on the ingredients used to provide them in the food.
-The best sources of carbs are from sweet potatoes, barley, rice, and oats, because they’re easy to digest, and have other micronutrients in them to help supplement your dog’s diet.
+The biggest debated aspect of carbohydrates is based on the ingredients used to provide them in food.
+The best sources of carbs are sweet potatoes, barley, rice, and oats because they’re easy to digest and have other micronutrients in them to help supplement your dog’s diet.

 Vitamins And Minerals

 Vitamins and minerals, while a substantially smaller portion of your dog’s diet, are just as important as the protein, fat, and carbohydrates that you feed them.
-A proper diet full of essential vitamins and minerals helps your dog maintain their beautiful coat, build up their immune system to help them fight off illness and disease, and prevent behavioral problems, like aggression.
+A proper diet full of essential vitamins and minerals helps your dog maintain their beautiful coat, build up their immune system to help them fight off illness and disease, and prevent behavioural problems like aggression.

 The best vitamins and minerals come from real fruits and vegetables.
 Ingredients such as berries, peas, and lentils are perfect for providing the micronutrients required.